I’ll show you how I make my hot and spicy chicken broth for soup, and your January (and February, and March . . . ) will so much better! I promise.

 - 4 bay leaves

 - 1 Tb peppercorns

-How to smell up your house something wonderful and make spicy chicken broth in the process.
+Question: How can I smell up my house something wonderful and make supper at the same time?

 (This recipe was inspired by a recipe in Bon Appétit.)